xukaipeng123/MyRE/readme.txt

-Git is a xkp distributed version control system.
+Git is a xkp1 distributed version control system.
 Git is free software.